|

 Klosterbrot (monastery bread), a tasty, old-fashioned, medium textured firm rye, comes in one-, two- and four- pound loaves; the one-pound loaf is sliced.
 Bauernschnitten (farmer's slices), with slightly finer flavor and texture than the Klosterbrot, is a one- pound sliced loaf.
 The real masterpieces, however, are the whole-grained rough-textured breads.
 Schwarzwalder Schinkenbrot (Black Forest bread for ham) is a fulsomely flavored one-pound loaf made with coarse rye flour, crushed rye, whole wheat flour, water, yeast and salt.
 A nice companion to ham and full- flavored meats, cheeses and a glass of any good wine or beer.
 Jagdschnitten (hunter's slices), in a one-pound package, contains the same ingredients but has a slightly different flavor that is terrific with speck (bacon) and wild game.
 Leinsamenbrot (linseed bread), another one-pounder, is a bit finer textured but contains whole flax seeds.
 Like the others, it's compatible with almost anything.
 Vollkornbrot (whole meal bread), a dark grainy textured loaf, and the Pumpernickel, a grainy textured black bread, are the real chefs d'oeuvre of their kind.

 You usually see these two thin-sliced one- pound loaves in small packages labeled Westphalian Pumpernickel or Thin- Sliced Cocktail Rye.
 They are heavenly plain or with a little sweet butter and Roquefort, with Swiss cheese or cucumber and hard-cooked egg slices and a green onion, or anchovies, tomato or whatever.
 The company trademark, a smiling monk holding bread with the slogan "Gesundheit - good health" is happily believable.
 In fact all of Herr Dimpflmeier's breads are so good that someone is presently arranging to import them - from Canada to Germany.
 Loaves are said to have a shelf life of l0 days, but I can tell you from experience that some hold for two full weeks, and others for three weeks or longer.
-Breads for the U.S. are trucked across the border to Detroit and shipped from there.
-Minimum order is 12 pounds.
-Since prices vary, send for your free price lists. -by Gene Burton
+Breads for the U.S. are trucked across the border bi-weekly to Detroit and shipped with UPS to your door.
+Minimum order is 8 pounds.
+Request your free price list by phone 1-800-723-8823. -by Gene Burton

 Beckmann & Markner Inc.